 An organized killer.

 An organized killer will often have adequate interpersonal skills.
-They will also have an average or in some cases, an above-average level of intelligence.
+They will also have an average, or in some cases, an above-average level of intelligence.
 However, despite the TV tropes, most serial killers are not particularly smart.
 They are not evil geniuses.
-Therefore, he is more likely to be below-average than above-average.
+Therefore, he is more likely to be below average than above average.

 Although he will probably think otherwise.

 While the disorganized offender sees himself as inadequate, the organized killer can be narcissistic, to the point that he believes he is smarter than everyone else.
-This can lead to behavior such as taunting the police and the families of his victims.
+This can lead to behaviors such as taunting the police and the families of his victims.